-Once you've created your online course and set your rates, get the marketing engine running.
+Once you've created your online course and set your pricing, get the marketing engine running.
 The more effort you put into this step, the more revenue you'll generate from your course.

 How to market your online course is highly specific to you and your product.
 Your exact marketing strategy will greatly depend on your current network and your personal preferences.
 For instance, some marketers prefer social media, while others like to concentrate on email marketing.

-If you want to get the best possible results, though, you'll create a diverse marketing strategy.
+If you want to get the best possible results, you'll need to create a diverse marketing strategy.

-If you already have an audience, consider getting them involved with a survey or poll.
+If you already have an audience, consider getting them involved with a survey or poll over email or in your Facebook community.
 Ask them what types of content they would like to consume in your courses.
 Let them know they have a voice.
 This can also get the juices flowing when deciding how to create an online course for specific subsets of your customers.

 Next, create marketing assets.